Mathias Stein

 Mathias Stein (born 21 February 1970) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of Schleswig-Holstein since 2017.

 Political career

 Stein first became a member of the Bundestag in the 2017 German federal election.
 In parliament, he is a member of the Committee on Transport and Digital Infrastructure.
 He is his parliamentary group’s rapporteur on cycling.

 Within his parliamentary group, Stein belongs to the Parliamentary Left, a left-wing movement.

+In July 2024, Stein announced, that he isn't seeking re-election for Bundestag.